Combating Counterfeit Products (Intellectual Property Rights)

 - Step 2: Complete the RFA form and submit it to the CBSA for processing.

 - Step 3: Wait for confirmation of enrollment and approval letter outlining program specific details.

-- Step 4: Once approved, if suspected counterfeit goods are intercepted by the CBSA, you will be notified and given the opportunity to take appropriate action.
+- Step 4: Once approved, if suspected counterfeit and/or pirated goods are intercepted by the CBSA, you will be notified and given the opportunity to take appropriate action.